zhangy-ict/group-homepage/content/authors/RuiyiLi/_index.md

 ---
 # Display name
-name: George He (贺志强)
+name: Ruiyi Li (李睿易)

 # Username (this should match the folder name)
 authors:
-- GeorgeHe
+- RuiyiLi

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Senior Vice President of Lenovo Group
+role: Master student since 2017, working as an intern @ AI Lab, Lenovo Research

 # Organizations/Affiliations
 organizations:
-- name: Lenovo Group
+- name: Institute of Computing Technology, Chinese Academy of Sciences
   url: ""

 # Short bio (displayed in user profile at end of posts)